Sartaglo/tournamentorganizer/README.md

 navigating to the "Bot" tab in the left-hand sidebar.
 3. Update [this line](
 https://github.com/Sartaglo/tournamentorganizer/blob/b9f389fd8114e461aa2cc06f7e1e8427fcae95f6/act-on-message.js#L614)
-in the code to whomever you wish the bot to respond to.
+in the code to whomever you wish the bot to respond to, in addition to anyone with a role named "Boss", "Higher Tier Arbitrator", "Lower Tier Arbitrator", or "Custom Track Arbitrator".
 4. Switch to the `local-setup` branch.
 5. Run `npm install` in this directory and then run `npm start`.
 6. Navigate to provided URL to authorize your Google account, bypassing